 Some countries require that your passport be valid at least six months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.
 Consider the following scenario: A country requires that you have at least six months of validity on your passport.
 You currently have seven months of validity on your passport.
 However, your trip is two months from now.
 At that point, you will only have five months of validity remaining on your passport which is not enough to satisfy that country's entry requirements.
 In this situation, you would need to renew your passport before you can make your trip.

-Check our Country Specific Information to learn about entry and exit requirements for the country or countries in which you are traveling.
-Watch this short YouTube video about why you need at least six months of validity on your U.S. passport!
+Check our Country Information to learn about entry and exit requirements for the country or countries in which you are traveling.

 If your passport has already expired, you may still be able to renew your passport by mail.
 See How to Renew Your U.S. Passport.

 Yes, in most cases, we will return the old, cancelled passport to you.
 It may be sent separately from your new passport.
 It is a good idea to keep your old passport in a safe place as it is considered proof of your U.S. citizenship.

 If you are changing your name within one year of the date your passport was issued you will need to complete Form DS-5504: Application for a U.S. Passport: Name Change, Data Correction, and Limited Passport Book Replacement.
 You will not be charged a fee for this service.

 If you are changing your name more than a year after your passport was issued you must submit Form DS-82: Application for Passport by Mail.
 You must pay all applicable fees passport renewals.

 For more information, see How to Change or Correct a Passport.